Near Logan in Cambria County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Pennsylvania Railroad marker series.

 Location.
 40° 29.874′ N, 78° 29.149′ W. Marker is near Logan, Pennsylvania, in Cambria County.
+Marker is at the Horseshoe Curve viewing area, off Veterans Memorial Highway / Burgoon Road.
 Touch for map.
-Marker is at the Horseshoe Curve viewing area, off Veterans Memorial Highway / Burgoon Road.
 Marker is in this post office area: Altoona PA 16601, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Trackside Buildings (here, next to this marker); The GP9 (within shouting distance of this marker); Watching The Curve (within shouting distance of this marker); Horseshoe Curve (about 400 feet Horseshoe Curve (about 400 feet away); Blair County War Mothers Memorial (approx. 3.4 miles away); Blair County Memorial Highway (approx. 3.4 miles away); Endress War Memorial (approx. 3.4 miles away).
+Trackside Buildings (here, next to this marker); The GP9 (within shouting distance of this marker); Watching The Curve (within Horseshoe Curve (about 400 feet away, measured in a direct line); a different marker also named Horseshoe Curve (about 400 feet away); Blair County War Mothers Memorial (approx. 3.4 miles away); Blair County Memorial Highway (approx. 3.4 miles away); Endress War Memorial (approx. 3.4 miles away).
 Touch for a list and map of all markers in Logan.

 Also see . . .